Mojean Aria: Career

 That same year, Variety reported that Aria was cast in the independent immigrant drama Thief of Sleep, with filming planned in Scotland.
 The film, directed by Darwin Serink and co-written with Stuart Thomas, follows a young closeted gay man fleeing persecution in Iran.
 Producers Chelsea Winstanley and Tommee May expressed support for Aria’s casting, noting its significance in his career.
 Aria had previously collaborated with Serink on the short film Aban + Khorshid.
 However, since the initial announcement in 2019, there have been no further updates or confirmation regarding the film's production status.

 In 2020, Mojean decided to take all his experience into his production company venture of Mystic Makers with his primary collaborator, screenwriter and development executive, Lauren Campi.
-His first project was the Hawaiian fantasy drama KaPō, which he produced alongside Academy Award nominee Chelsea Winstanley (JoJo Rabbit & What We Do In The Shadows) Since he’s gone on to produce multiple notable short films which have won awards across America and internationally.
-Most recently he executive produced the short film One Day This Kid which premiered at TiFF and won the Grand Jury Prize SXSW.
-His short film LUCY that he wrote and directed went on to win the Audience, Grand Jury and Best Director prizes at multiple festivals securing Academy Award qualification.
-Indie Shorts Mag scored the film a perfect 5 stars.
+His first project was the Hawaiian fantasy drama KaPō, which he co-produced with Chelsea Winstanley.
+He went on to produce several notable short films.

 In 2021, Aria joined the cast of the noir thriller The Enforcer, which began filming in Thessaloniki, Greece.
 He starred alongside Antonio Banderas, Kate Bosworth, and 2 Chainz.
-The film, directed by Richard Hughes and written by W. Peter Iliff, follows an enforcer who turns against his own organization to save a young runaway from cyber sex trafficking.
+The film, directed by Richard Hughes and written by W. Peter Iliff, follows an enforcer who turns against his own organisation to save a young runaway from cyber sex trafficking.
 Millennium Media introduced The Enforcer at the Cannes Virtual Market in June 2021.

 In 2023 he co-starred in Shayda which was executive produced by Cate Blanchett.
-It premiered at the Sundance Film Festival where it picked up the Audience Award and he was nominated for Best Supporting Actor at the 2024 AACTA Awards (Australia's equivalent to the Academy Awards).
+It premiered at the Sundance Film Festival where it picked up the Audience Award and he was nominated for Best Supporting Actor at th 2024 AACTA Awards.

 In 2024, Mojean co-starred in The Correspondent opposite Richard Roxburgh, as the activist Alaa Abd El-Fattah.

-More recently, Mojean completed production on Beast in Me where he is co-starring opposite Russell Crowe.
-The film is directed by Tyler Atkins and is also co-written and produced by Crowe.
+Mojean co-stars opposite Russell Crowe in Beast in Me, directed by Tyler Atkins, co-written and produced by Crowe.

+Other activities

-Outside of acting, Mojean started the first scholarship for MENA actors in Australia.
+Mojean started the first scholarship for MENA actors in Australia.